ialbert/genescape-central/README.md

 ...
 ```

-You can run the `tree` command in the following way:
+run the `tree` command to visualize the relationships between the GO terms:

 ```console
 genescape tree -o demo.pdf goids.txt